maAuSe/tiebert-lukas-ControlMasterclass/goals_assignments/assignment5_plan.md

      2. Physically place the cart at the **start mark** `(-0.30, -0.20)` m, facing exactly along `+X`:
         - Align the axle center with the floor mark made in Section 0.2.
         - Ensure the front IR sensor points straight at the `y = 0` wall and the lateral sensor toward the `x = 0` wall.
-     3. Make sure the area along the straight–turn–straight path is clear and both IR sensors see their walls.
+     3. Make sure the area along the straight-turn-straight path is clear and both IR sensors see their walls.
      4. In QRC, **start logging** (so the entire run is captured, including the button presses).
-     5. On the cart, press **Button 1** once to reset and enable the EKF; wait ~1–2 seconds.
+     5. On the cart, press **Button 1** once to reset and enable the EKF; wait ~1-2 seconds.
      6. Press **Button 0** to enable the velocity loop and controller.
      7. Press **Button 2** to start the trajectory playback.
-        - Do **not** touch the cart during the run; it will execute the built-in straight–turn–straight profile.
+        - Do **not** touch the cart during the run; it will execute the built-in straight-turn-straight profile.
      8. Wait until the cart has completed the turn and comes to a halt near the target region (around `(-0.15, -0.35)` m) and QRC shows the trajectory finished.
      9. Press **Button 2** again to stop the trajectory if needed, or **Button 3** to reset the pointer.